 COVID-19 has shocked the world.
-This week global cases will surpass the one million mark and deaths will exceed 50,000.
-Yet, this is still only the beginning.
+Global cases have surpassed the 43 million mark and deaths exceed one million.

-Circumstances over the last few weeks have evolved rapidly, and this crisis has developed from being solely a health crisis into one with economic implications for the entire world.
-Stock markets have been tested by weeks of turbulence and normal life has been put on hold.
-Schools and universities across the world have shut, and despite it being the foundation of humanity’s existence, all social interaction has ceased.
-There are now more people in lockdown across the world than there were people alive on our planet at the onset of WWII.
+The crisis has developed from being solely a health crisis into one with economic implications for the entire world.
+Stock markets have been tested by turbulence and normal life has been put on hold.
+For months, schools and universities across the world had shut, and despite it being the foundation of humanity’s existence, all social interaction had ceased.
+In April, there were more people in lockdown across the world than there were people alive on our planet at the onset of WWII.

 CRISIS PUTS WOMEN AT DISPROPORTIONATE RISK

 Research has shown that men and women are being infected by the virus in equal numbers, but the illness appears to be more severe for men than women, with men being at a much higher risk of death.

 However, just as in all other areas of life, pandemics affect men and women differently.
 While the virus may not pose as great a risk to the health of an individual female compared to an individual male, COVID-19 will confront women with other just as serious health and economic risks.
 These risks are linked to the roles they have in society, and these can have long term implications – especially for progress in gender equality.